A traveller and a sports fan? Ireland is the place for you. You can watch worldwide talent and local sports all across the country.

 Ireland also played host to the 148th Open at the Royal Portrush Golf Club in County Antrim.
 It was won by Irishman Shane Lowry, one of the country’s most memorable events of 2019.

-The best time to play golf in Ireland is between May and September when weather conditions will be more suitable for the game, with over 300 golf courses across the country to choose from.
+Golf Ireland is the national governing body for the sport in Ireland.
+The best time to play golf in Ireland is between May and September as weather conditions will be more suitable for the game.

 4. Athletics – for the fitness freaks

-One of the most popular sports in Ireland is athletics, whose governing body in Ireland is the Athletics Association of Ireland (AAI).
+One of the most popular sports in Ireland is athletics, whose national body in Ireland is the Athletics Association of Ireland (AAI).

 Athletics includes track and field athletes, road running, race walking, cross-country running, mountain running, and ultra-distance running.